 The factory radio is entirely enclosed by plastic trim, and located above the climate controls.
 As a result, getting to the receiver to remove it and replace it with a new unit can be a delicate process.
 Before you choose a new receiver, there are some ‘gotchas’ you need to know about.

-- Next, if you want to retain the Driver Info Center, your new stereo has to be single-DIN size and you need a second integration adapter—the Metra 99-3303.
+- Next, if you want to retain the Driver Info Center, your new stereo has to be single-DIN size and you'll need a second integration adapter.

-- If you don't care about retaining the Driver Info Center, then you can get either a single-DIN or double-DIN receiver.
+- If you don't care about retaining the Driver Info Center, then you can choose either a single-DIN or double-DIN receiver.

 - Finally, if you want a double-DIN receiver, make sure it doesn't have a fold-down face.
 That style won't work in this dash.